These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Luengo_ua / Adobe Stock

 Beachgoers looking for a white sand beach that offers more seclusion should visit Praia Ribeira do Cavalo in Arrábida Natural Park.
-Approximately a one-hour drive from Lisbon, this mesmerizing beach has a glorious stretch of white, yellow, and even pinkish sand, creating a breathtaking scene for your Instagram feed.
+Approximately a one-hour drive from Lisbon, this mesmerizing seashore has a glorious stretch of white, yellow, and even pinkish sand, creating a breathtaking scene for your Instagram feed.

 Travel Tips